Table of Contents

 dialog was opened (or is about to open) and then automatically selects the file

-.
+path specified by path.
 An empty string can be used

 to emulate that the file dialog is cancelled.